1. Learning multiple languages enhances social and cognitive development in children.

-Many parents know the benefits that learning more than one language can have for a child’s future.
-However, many parents are not aware of the additional benefits that learning a second language can have!
-The language-learning experience changes the brain, and with it, alters the course of development.
+Many parents know the benefits that learning more than one language can have for their child’s future.
+However, many are not aware of the additional benefits that bilingualism can have!
+The language-learning experience changes the brain and alters the course of development.

-The social brain
+Bilingualism and the social brain

 In this task, also known as the Sally-Anne test, a child is shown a story in which Anne moves Sally’s toys when Sally is not looking.
 The child is then asked to point to where Sally will think the toys are.
-A child that demonstrates theory of mind will recognize that Sally will still think the toys are where she left them originally, because she doesn’t have all of the information that Anne, and the child, have.
+A child that demonstrates the theory of mind will recognize that Sally will still think the toys are where she left them originally because she doesn’t have all of the information that Anne, and the child, have.

 In a study by Bialystok and Senman, it was found that the differences between bilinguals and monolinguals on a series of theory of mind tasks were related to stronger inhibitory control.
 Although this might be considered more relevant to the cognitive realm, it is not irrelevant to social competence.
-Social competence involves emotional regulation –or adapting your response in order to achieve a goal.
-Although inhibition and emotional control are not the same thing, the two have been shown to be strongly correlated in preschool children (Carlson and Wang, 2007).
+This involves emotional regulation –or adapting our responses to achieve a goal.
+Although inhibition and emotional control are not the same things, the two are strongly correlated in preschool children.
 Why does social competence matter?
-Social competence is “predictive of subsequent adjustment, academic success, self-worth, and mental health”.
+Because it is “predictive of subsequent adjustment, academic success, self-worth, and mental health”.
 It is also a “fundamental gauge” of positive outcomes in young children, and one of the foundations for school readiness.